 These colourful creatures with interesting names can be identified based on their shape, colours of open and closed wings, wingspan etc. The behaviours and defence mechanism was fascinating to learn about.
 A lot of resources are available on the internet for those interested in learning more about these pretty insects.
 Connecting to a butterfly expert or picking up books on the subject can also help understand a lot of things.
 Or even if one can slow down a bit and stop once in a while to look around, a lot can be learned by simply observing these pretty, non-human neighbours.

-Check these resources, if you are interested to learn more about butterflies:
+Check these resources, if you are interested to learn more about butterflies.
+Rent it from a library if you aren’t too keen on buying as some of these are expensive.

-- A Naturalist’s Guide to the Butterflies of India – Peter Smetacek: Rent it from your nearest library or purchase here.
+- A Naturalist’s Guide to the Butterflies of India – Peter Smetacek

 - You can also find more about butterflies here, join the forum, or contribute/volunteer here: https://www.ifoundbutterflies.org/